See a list of Psychology Programs by Clicking Here!

 Job Growth, Salary, and Related Fields

-Job growth in psychology is expected to grow faster than average over the next decade.
+Job growth in psychology is expected to grow faster than average over the next decade estimated at 19% by the BLS.
+This represents a rate of job growth of nearly 3 times the national average rate of job growth during this time frame adding some 32,500 jobs in the coming decade.
 This is due primarily to the large and aging population in the United States, resulting in individuals who will seek treatment and care to adjust to their new roles in life.
 As a result, psychologists working in healthcare are expected to have the largest overall growth, as the need for professionals in a hospital setting increases in demand.

-The median wage for a psychologist is $64,000 per year, with the bottom 10% earning less than $37,000 per year.
-The chances of finding a job in the field of psychology increase greatly with higher education.
+The median annual income for a psychologist is $75,230 per year.
+The chances of finding a job in the field of psychology increase greatly with additional education, degrees, and professional certifications.
 Entry level positions are available for those holding a bachelor's degree, but the opportunities are competitive and limited.